noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

   - good processes bring good results
   - go see for yourself (gemba): go to the actual place where value is created or incidents occur; never depend on reports, etc, but go see for yourself; go to the code, go inside the application, go view the config files, go talk to the people, etc
-  - speak wiht data and manage by facts
+  - speak with data and manage by facts
   - take action to contain and correct root causes
   - work as a team
   - kaizen is everybody's business
   - general process: plan > do > check > act > [repeat]

 - the five whys: it generally takes 5 whys to find a root cause: why did X happen, because of Y, why did Y happen, because of Z, ... etc 5 times
-  - focus on the undelrying causes, not symptoms
+  - focus on the underlying causes, not symptoms
   - dont accept answers like `not enough time`; we all work under constraints, so try to understand why there wasnt enough time
   - track the forks in the five whys: e.g. Y happened because of X & Z
   - dont accept human error as a root cause: as this always points to a process failure/lack of a process with sufficient safe guards